Up to 35% off Raised Beds

 Daylilies bloom later than peonies, often with orange or yellow flowers.

 There are many unique varieties of daylilies available now.
-So if their orange color doesn’t suit your garden filled with soft pink peonies and light blue delphinium, try a soft pink variety of daylily.
+So if their orange color or aggressive doesn’t suit your garden filled with soft pink peonies and light blue delphinium, try a soft pink variety of daylily.
 The ‘romantic rose’ daylily has large ruffly pink blossoms that fit in perfectly with a whimsical garden.

 Hosta